-Mediatel’s Publishers Conference in 2018 will focus on brand safety, creativity and how publishers can build on the recent more upward-looking revenue figures.
-The event looks at how brand safety is defined and judged and whether more effort is needed by the agencies to allow advertisers to see the full benefit.
-Technology will be examined and we’ll debate if it can be the saviour.
-We will answer questions such as “Have agencies ‘lost the craft skills required’ to create impactful print ads?” and “Are they just too distracted by digital’s creative opportunities?”
+Mediatel’s Publishers Conference in 2018 focused on brand safety, creativity and how publishers can build on the recent more upward-looking revenue figures.
+The event looked at how brand safety is defined and judged and whether more effort is needed by the agencies to allow advertisers to see the full benefit.
+Technology was examined and we debated if it can be the saviour.
+We answered questions such as “Have agencies ‘lost the craft skills required’ to create impactful print ads?” and “Are they just too distracted by digital’s creative opportunities?”

-The key factors behind national newspapers’ latest display revenues will be assessed: 1% increase is hardly a groundswell but it is the first increase since the last quarter of 2010 - and, just as important.
+The key factors behind national newspapers’ latest display revenues were assessed: 1% increase is hardly a groundswell but it is the first increase since the last quarter of 2010 - and, just as important.
 How can they be built on now?

-Delegates from leading publishers, agencies and advertisers, will come away from the event with a clear plan how to make use of the newly-created market opportunities.
+Delegates were from leading publishers, agencies and advertisers, and came away from the event with a clear idea of how to make use of the newly-created market opportunities.